uviclibraries/html-css/act-4.md

   }
 ```

-Here is what the class block looks like in my `style.css` file, in VCS:
+Here is what the `zuko-qualities` class block looks like in my `style.css` file, in VCS:

 <img src="images/act-4/flex-in-div.png" alt="CSS flex example in div tag">